 - 6. Audio-Visual Technology.
-If a party needs any form of audio-visual equipment, that party must provide it.
-Courtroom 409 has limited technological offerings and it is the responsibility of the parties to understand those limitations prior to trial. - 7.
+If counsel needs any form of audio-visual equipment, counsel must provide it. - 7.
 Trial Briefs.
 Trial briefs may be filed.
 They should be concise and should not repeat previously filed pleadings or motions.
 Trial briefs must be filed no later than 7 days before the trial date and shall not exceed five pages in length.